MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 <tr valign="top">
 <td><center>Install OS Images</center></td>
 <td>OS images provide the base for all Windows Containers.
 OS images have been created with both Windows Server Core and Nano Server.
-The installation of OS images is identical for Windows Server and Nano Server.
+The installation of OS images is identical for Windows Server and Nano Server.<br />
 <ul><li>[Install OS Images](#img)</li><ul>
 </td>
 <tr>

 <tr valign="top">
 <td><center>Configure Networking</center></td>
-<td>The following networking items are required for Windows Containers.
+<td>The following networking items are required for Windows Containers.<br />
 <ul><li>[Create Virtual Switch](#vswitch) - Each container is connected to a virtual switch for all network communication.
 The virtual switch is configured as either external or NAT.
 <li>[Configure Network Address Translation (NAT)](#nat) - If a virtual switch has been configured as type NAT, a NAT object will need to be created.
 <li>[Enable MAC Spoofing](#mac) – if the container host is a Hyper-V virtual machine, MAC spoofing will need to be enabled.